 For many working families, taking time away from work can be financially devastating.
 People depend on their paychecks to support themselves and their loved ones, and having to stay home to heal from an injury sustained in the workplace is sometimes not an option.
 The wages lost when a worker stays home can come in addition to large hospital bills and emotional trauma.
 If you or a family member has been injured on the job, don’t let it ruin your finances.
 Don’t let your employer or your insurance company take advantage of you, instead retain legal counsel to ensure you get the compensation you are owed.

 Contact Our Firm

 If you or someone you know has suffered a workplace injury, regardless of the severity, you do not have to manage the responsibility on your own.
-We are dedicated to protecting the rights of employees in Raleigh and North Carolina, and we are prepared to represent you.
+We are dedicated to protecting the rights of employees in Morehead City and North Carolina, and we are prepared to represent you.
 Law Office of Sam Scudder has a record of success, and we offer our best to every client.
 You don’t have to settle for the consequences of your workplace injury, and you deserve to be compensated for your injury.
-Contact a Raleigh workplace injury lawyer at Law Office of Sam Scudder today by calling (252) 222-0227 and schedule a free consultation.
+Contact a Morehead City workplace injury lawyer at Law Office of Sam Scudder today by calling (252) 222-0227 and schedule a free consultation.